-Back to learn
+Back

-What is a no-monthly fee bank account
+no-monthly fee bank account

+Having access to a bank account is non-negotiable for most Canadians.
+With everything trending digital — from our bills to the way we shop — it’s helpful to have access to your currency digitally, rather than carrying cash around.
 And consumers prefer paying for items and services with debit cards or cheques, according to a 2023 payment methods survey conducted by Statistics Canada.
 And as more businesses begin accepting debit cards over cash, more Candians who may remain unbanked will find themselves in need of a bank account.

 What do Bank Accounts in Canada Offer?

-A chequing account is the primary account most Candians hold.
+A bank chequing account is the primary account most Candians hold.
 This serves as the central hub for your money, with your paychecks coming into this account, and bills, rent/mortgage payments, and other expenses coming out.
 You typically receive a chequebook and debit card that’s linked to your chequing account to make paying for purchases easier.

 Depending on the bank, you might have a branch in your area where you can receive in-person customer assistance.
 Most bank accounts also offer an online platform and mobile app where you can access your accounts.
+There may be a monthly fee associated with the use of online features or charges for access to banking account apps and tools.

 Common bank account fees

-One reason why some Canadians may be reluctant to open a bank account is because of the high fees, particularly those associated with chequing accounts.
+One reason why some Canadians may be reluctant to open a bank account with a standard chequing account is because of the high fees, particularly those associated with a basic bank account.
+Many of the most popular banks charge a few different fees to help maintain your account.
+Some common fees include:

 Monthly fees